Have you ever wondered how to start your career and get paid well as a freelance writer?

 It’s not to say that you can’t make money writing in other niches but these have been some of the most profitable niches online.

-6. What skills do I need to become a freelance writer?
+6. What skills do I need to start a career as a freelance writer?

 You need three major skills to become a great freelance writer: time management, persistence and persistence.